msmrez/sensora_client/readme.md

 # Sensōra Client - A Consumer & Utility Toolkit

 This repository contains `client.py`, a command-line tool for interacting with the **Sensōra Network**.
-It demonstrates the complete, end-to-end process of discovering, purchasing, and retrieving data from an autonomous [Sensōra Agent](https://github.com/msmrez/sensora_agent).
+It demonstrates the complete, end-to-end process of discovering, purchasing, and cryptographically verifying data from an autonomous [Sensōra Agent](https://github.com/msmrez/sensora_agent).

-This client relies on a running [Sensōra Indexer & Registry](https://github.com/msmrez/sensora_indexer) to find available sensors.
+This client is designed to work with a running [Sensōra Indexer & Registry](https://github.com/msmrez/sensora_indexer) to find available sensors.

 ### The Sensōra Ecosystem